dmyers/laravel-pages/README.md

 ## Usage

-To add a page simply just create a view in your app directory at `views/pages/` and it wiill simply work, you can nest folders and they will map correctly.
+To add a page simply just create a view in your app directory at `views/pages/` and it will simply work, you can nest folders and they will map correctly.

 In your views there is a helper you can use to link to pages: